Ryagg/ms1-coffee-maestro/README.md

 - to generate returning visitors and sales
 - to generate a network of potential partners for future collaborations

-### **User Requirements and Expectations**

-Based on the above user stories, I developed the following user requirements and expectations.
-Due to the limitations (Frontend only)of this project, not all user stories could be taken into consideration or be fully tested, e.g. different payment options.
-Furthermore, due to nature of the product being offered not all expectations are applicable, e.g. easy return options.
-These were also not taken into consideration.

-#### Expectation: being able to easily contact support

-- Requirement: provide user with several options to contact support and make them easy to find
-- Implementation: the contact page provides the user both with the necessary data to contact support per phone, mail or letter and a form he/she can fill out and submit.

-#### Expectation: being able to quickly navigate the page

-- Requirement: offer a navbar like users have learned to expect from websites
-- Implementation: The navbar is positioned at the top of the site and is clearly labelled.

-#### Expectation: being able to view evaluations from other customers

-- Requirement: Collect feedback from customers.
-Place it on the site where it can be easily spotted.
-- Implementation: the bottom of the landing page features quotes from the (fictive) customers.

-#### Expectation: being able to gift courses

-- Requirement: Create vouchers and make them work within payment processing
-- Implementation: not yet implemented.

-#### Expectation: learning how make speciality coffees

-- Requirement: include appropriate content about coffee preparation in all courses
--Implementation: each course features the preparation of speciality coffees which grow more complex with each course.

-#### Expectation: finding an affordable, certified barista course

-- Requirement: become SCA certified.
-Use SEO so that potential customers can find out about the course.
-- Implementation: the most advanced course is SCA-certified, new courses with certification will be offered and - rudimentary - SEO is used.

 ## **Design**

 ***